Attica Scott: Breonna Taylor protests

 In late May and June 2020, Scott marched during protests in Louisville after the shooting of Breonna Taylor.
-During the protest she made accusations of excessive use of force against protesters by law enforcement.
-Scott claimed that she and her daughter, along with other protesters, were sprayed with tear gas without warning by police during the protest.
+During the protest she made accusations of excessive use of force against protesters by law enforcement, stating that she and her daughter, along with other protesters, were sprayed with tear gas without warning by police during the protest.
 She was critical of Kentucky Governor Andy Beshear's decision to send in the Kentucky National Guard to support Louisville Metro Police in controlling protesters; called for Louisville Mayor Greg Fischer's resignation, claiming that the public had lost confidence in his ability to address police brutality; and demanded that Louisville police be held accountable in the shooting deaths of Breonna Taylor and David McAtee.

 On September 24, 2020, Scott was arrested in Louisville during protests, but before the start of the curfew, and spent the night in jail.
 With 17 others, Scott was charged with felony first-degree rioting, misdemeanor failure to disperse and misdemeanor unlawful assembly.
 The charge of rioting was dismissed on October 6 and the misdemeanor charges were dropped on November 16.
-On June 14, 2021, Scott filed a lawsuit against Louisville Metro Police alleging her arrest violated her constitutional rights to due process and equal protection and inflicted "severe emotional distress."
+On June 14, 2021, Scott filed a lawsuit against Louisville Metro Police alleging her arrest violated her constitutional rights to due process and equal protection and inflicted severe emotional distress.